This post was originally published in April 2021 and has been updated.

 Judge away.
 Because Betty Liu’s popular blog and drool-worthy Insta turned us into one of her biggest fans.
 Liu, a first-generation Chinese American, grew up eating Shanghainese food and wrote her book as a way to “bring more awareness to the regional cuisines of China.”
 In it, she pays homage to classic dishes from the region and shares her incredible family recipes too.
 It’s broken down by season (we’re particularly obsessed with spring’s scallion recipes) so you can easily find something that’ll fit your mood.
 Oh, and if these dishes weren’t impressive enough...she also wrote the book while in medical school.
 Casual.
 (Amazon, Bookshop)

 Bring the food of Oaxaca to your kitchen without hopping on a plane.
 Acclaimed Mexican chef Alejandro Ruiz divides his cookbook into three parts as a way to celebrate the city’s bustling culinary scene.
 The first covers classic dishes from his childhood.
 The second part’s all about food inspired by the coast.
 And the third section includes recipes from his restaurant in Oaxaca.
-The book also has a comprehensive glossary of terms and Ruiz’s personal recommendations on where to eat in the region (once it’s safe to travel again).
+The book also has a comprehensive glossary of terms and Ruiz’s personal recommendations on where to eat in the region.
 Can’t wait.
 (Amazon, Bookshop)

 Skimm'd by Lindsay Schneider, Emmy Favilla